 "The groups should, from the outset, try to specify solutions in order to facilitate substantive progress and should not be unduly concerned with the present ability of governments to accept them; acceptance of recommended solutions would be the subject of future negotiations.
 Some of these solutions may be bilateral and others will be fully multilateral.
 In some cases it may be expected that it will be concluded that existing GATT rules might be improved or clarified.
 In other cases a new set of rules might be envisaged.
-Still other solutions will commend themselv's.
+Still other solutions will commend themselves.
 Some consultative machinery may be found desirable.
 Each group should proceed in its work in whatever manner the members find yields the most promising results."
 Some members proposed instead to state that the groups "would complete existing documentation as required and define the nature of the problems with a view to exploring the possibilities of concrete action in conformity with their terms of reference".

-Another delegation suggested that it would not be useful to pursue this discussion further at this stage, that the mandate for the working groups agreed (paragraphs 7 and 8 above) should provide the necessary guidance for the groups.
+Another delegation suggested that it would not be useful to pursue this discussion further at this stage, that the mandate for the working groups agreed (paragraphs 8 and 9 above) should provide the necessary guidance for the groups.
 At the same time it was desirable that the Committee report reflect these differences in views as to the need for additional guidance which should be kept in mind by the groups.

-11. It was agreed that the groups would be composed of notifying countries, countries maintaining notified measures, as well as countries which before the first meeting of each group notify their interest in particular notifications.
+12. It was agreed that the groups would be composed of notifying countries, countries maintaining notified measures, as well as countries which before the first meeting of each group notify their interest in particular notifications.
 Membership should be open to all contracting parties irrespective of membership in the Committee on Trade in Industrial Products.

-12. The Committee has also discussed a proposal by the Director-General that contracting parties consider the desirability of subscribing to a Declaration of Intent underlining the importance of multilateral reduction of non-tariff barriers and stating their willingness to take part in exploratory talks looking toward negotiations for their reduction or elimination.
+13. The Committee has also discussed a proposal by the Director-General that contracting parties consider the desirability of subscribing to a Declaration of Intent underlining the importance of multilateral reduction of non-tariff barriers and stating their willingness to take part in exploratory talks looking toward negotiations for their reduction or elimination.

-13. In the view of the Director-General, a Declaration of Intent along the lines of the secretariat's draft text annexed to this report would also enable participating countries, as is customary when preparations are under way for further advances in the field of trade liberalization, to give an undertaking to avoid the introduction of new non-tariff measures, or the reinforcement of existing measures, after 1 January 1970.
+14. In the view of the Director-General, a Declaration of Intent along the lines of the secretariat's draft text annexed to this report would also enable participating countries, as is customary when preparations are under way for further advances in the field of trade liberalization, to give an undertaking to avoid the introduction of new non-tariff measures, or the reinforcement of existing measures, after 1 January 1970.
 A Declaration of Intent might also include provision for consultation should a contracting party find it necessary to take such measures.

-13a.
-The Committee debated the proposal made by the Director-General.
-Most delegations welcomed the proposal and expressed support to the idea of the Declaration of Intent, although some views were expressed as to the necessity of modification of the original draft prepared by the secretariat.
-Some countries felt that the main purpose of a Declaration of Intent should be to draw the attention of the world trading community to the fact that GATT is at present actively engaged in an attempt to reduce and where possible to eliminate nontariff barriers to trade.
+15. The Committee debated the idea put forward by the Director-General to have a Declaration of Intent.
+Most delegations were in favour of such a declaration the wording of which would be discussed in the Committee.
+Some of these delegations suggested that the wording should not be of a legally binding character, and they felt that the main purpose of a Declaration of Intent should be to draw the attention of the world trading community to the fact that GATT is at present actively engaged in an attempt to reduce and where possible to eliminate non-tariff barriers to trade.
 This would be demonstrated by a declaration showing the willingness of contracting parties to endeavour not to increase the present level of protection through non-tariff or para-tariff barriers to trade.
-The declaration should also include a reference to the readiness of contracting parties to enter into consultations upon request from governments justifying that their trade interests are seriously affected.
+The declarations upon request from governments justifying that their trade interests are seriously affected.